 RIC can help with our tried and tested switch for Year 13 programme

 Every September up to 60 students join RIC directly into Year 13 for their final year of sixth form as either day or boarding students.
 RIC is able to offer teaching on all exam boards for most subjects so switching schools can be done with ease.

-Rochester is in the top 5% of schools in the UK for student progress at A-level.
 We prepare our students for success: their hard work and first-class results mean they go on to win places at a wide range of top UK universities.

 With reformed A levels you may not be entered for the new AS exams at the end of Year 12.
 However it is still the case that you may benefit from a fresh start in Year 13.

 Transferring to RIC means that you will be able to take a fresh look at your subjects and maybe switch one or two, taking our successful one-year A level courses.